Temporal Action Segmentation with High-level Complex Activity Labels: Introduction

-\tb{ It is noteworthy that without any action labels in either our weakly supervised or existing unsupervised settings, the prototypes (clusters) do not have semantic labels to evaluate performance properly.
+It is noteworthy that without any action labels in either our weakly supervised or existing unsupervised settings, the prototypes (clusters) do not have semantic labels to evaluate performance properly.
 The common practice is to perform Hungarian matching between prototypes and ground truth classes and find the best matching label.
 Depending on the scope of the two matching bodies, there are also hierarchies of Hungarian matching protocols to apply, ranging from \textbf{per-video} (\cite{elhamifar2019unsupervised,sarfraz2021temporally}) and \textbf{per-activity} (\cite{sener2018unsupervised,kukleva2019unsupervised,vidalmata2021joint}) to the \textbf{global} scope of the entire video set.
-To the best of our knowledge, our work is the first to perform Hungarian matching and evaluate temporal action segmentation on the global level. }
+To the best of our knowledge, our work is the first to perform Hungarian matching and evaluate temporal action segmentation on the global level.

-\tb{ The main contributions of our work are fourfold: \begin{itemize} \item To the best of our knowledge, we are the first to perform action segmentation that allows for shared actions in a global setting, and we also show that our approach can be effectively adapted for per-activity evaluation; \item We propose an action discovery framework that discovers constituent actions by performing activity classification on dual video representations derived from prototypes, bridging the `feature-to-task' gap in previous works; \item We analyze existing Hungarian matching protocols and further generalize the protocol to the `global' level to complete the matching hierarchy.
-The clear division helps to establish the standard for performance comparisons in the research field of temporal action segmentation; \item Our proposed method achieves competitive unsupervised action segmentation performance and also demonstrates unprecedented performance in activity recognition on the Breakfast Actions dataset. \end{itemize} } The rest of the paper is organized as follows.
-We first review the related works for our temporal action segmentation task in Section~\ref{sec:related}.
-Then, in Section~\ref{sec:hun}, we provide a clear division and discussion regarding the different levels of Hungarian matching protocols applied in existing unsupervised works and generalize the protocol to the global level.
-Section~\ref{sec:approach} provides the details of our proposed Constituent Action Discovery (CAD) framework.
-The experimental settings and the results and analysis are explained in Section~\ref{sec:exp} and Section~\ref{sec:results}, respectively.
-Finally, we conclude our paper in Section~\ref{sec:conclusion}.
+The main contributions of our work are fourfold: \begin{itemize} \item To the best of our knowledge, we are the first to perform action segmentation that allows for shared actions in a global setting, and we also show that our approach can be effectively adapted for per-activity evaluation; \item We propose an action discovery framework that discovers constituent actions by performing activity classification on dual video representations derived from prototypes, bridging the `feature-to-task' gap in previous works; \item We analyze existing Hungarian matching protocols and further generalize the protocol to the `global' level to complete the matching hierarchy.
+The clear division helps to establish the standard for performance comparisons in the research field of temporal action segmentation; \item Our proposed method achieves competitive unsupervised action segmentation performance and demonstrates unprecedented activity recognition performance on the Breakfast Actions dataset. \end{itemize}